Biography

 Research Interests

-Magdalena is currently a member of a supervisory team on two doctoral research projects, which topics are related to neurodiversity.
+Magdalena is additionally a member of the supervisory team for a doctoral research project related to neurodiversity.

 Teaching

-Magdalena has a passion for working with young people and helping them achieve their academic goals.
-She believes that every person can achieve everything they aspire to provided they receive adequate opportunities and support.
+Magdalena is deeply passionate about working with young people and is dedicated to helping them achieve their academic goals.
+She firmly believes that everyone can reach their aspirations with the right opportunities and support.

 Membership of Professional Organisations